ZaidPathan/z-wisdom/README.md

 1. Don't have scattered thoughts, have dedicated time to think and reflect on specific topic or project.
 This will improve your cognitive efficiency.
 1. Your rank is proportional to the discipline you have.
 1. Before scrolling online, ask yourself if you could be doing something better.
+1. Eat 1/3 stomach or only which is necessary.